quitesimpleorg/hs9001/README.md

 Lists all commands ever entered in this directory

 ```
-hs -after yesterday -cwd . git
+hs -today -cwd . git
 ```
 Lists all git commands in the current directory which have been entered today.

 Also, it (by default) replaces bash's built-in CTRL-R mechanism, so hs9001's database will be used instead of bash's limited history files.

+When in reverse-search mode, you can only search the history of the current directory by pressing CTRL+A and then "w".

 ## Install